-You need an EIN only if you have a qualified retirement plan or are required to file employment, excise, alcohol, to-bacco, or firearms returns, or are a payer of gambling winnings.
+You need an EIN only if you have a qualified retirement plan or are required to file employment, excise, alcohol, tobacco, or firearms returns, or are a payer of gambling winnings.
 If you need an EIN, see the Instructions for Form SS-4.

 Single-member LLCs.
-If you are the sole owner of an LLC that is not treated as a separate entity for federal income tax purposes, you may have an EIN that was issued to the LLC ( in the LLC's legal name) if you are required to file employment tax returns and certain excise tax returns.
-However, you should enter on line D only the EIN issued to you and in your name as a sole proprietor.
+If you are the sole owner of an LLC that is not treated as a separate entity for federal income tax purposes, enter on line D the EIN that was issued to the LLC (in the LLC's legal name) for a qualified retirement plan, to file employment, excise, alcohol, tobacco, or firearms returns, or as a payer of gambling winnings.
 If you do not have such an EIN, leave line D blank.
-Do not enter on line D the EIN issued to the LLC.